Boreal Original Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 First, this recipe contains mannanoligosaccharide (also known as MOS), a nutritional supplement likely included here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the pet’s intestinal tract.

 And lastly, with the exception of zinc, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Judging by its ingredients alone, Boreal Original Grain Free Dog Food looks like an above-average dry product.
+Judging by its ingredients alone, Boreal Original Grain Free Dog Food appears to be an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 32% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 41% for the overall product line.